vrizo/babel-plugin-transform-typograf/README.md

 - Functions won’t be processed too.

-This is mine very first Babel Plugin so please send an Issue if you have any suggestions to improve this.
+This is mine very first Babel Plugin so please send an Issue if you have any suggestions how to improve this.

 # Plugin installation